 |

-and the third one in a narrow canyon.
-Enemy attack patterns are also
+green planet and the third one navigate a narrow canyon.

 varied and will surprise players in many occasions.
 Bosses are

-definitively the icing on the cake.
-Thanks to Sega's Space Harrier,
+definitively the icing on the cake - thanks to Sega's Space Harrier,

+the awesome 3D option!
 Falsion is truly a breakthrough in every aspect

 |